Daffy Rents

 Daffy Rents is a 1966 Warner Bros.
 Looney Tunes cartoon directed by Robert McKimson.
 The short was released on March 26, 1966, and stars Daffy Duck and Speedy Gonzales.

+In this film, Daffy is hired to protect a nursing home from Speedy.
+He uses a robot against Speedy.

 Synopsis

 Daffy gets called by the aptly named Dr. Ben Crazy (a parody of the then popular Ben Casey) to remove Speedy from his cats-only nursing home.
 To do his dirty work for him, Daffy uses his robot Herman to catch Speedy.
 Unfortunately, Herman proves to be no match for the mouse, (and Speedy's overgrown rat cousin, Ramon) and both he and Daffy eventually give up.

-When he tries to get his money after getting rid of Speedy, the temperamental Dr. Crazy throws Daffy through the window and out of the office!
+When Daffy tries to get his money after getting rid of Speedy, the temperamental Dr. Crazy throws Daffy through the window and out of the office!
 The cartoon then closes with Daffy remarking: "Hmmph!
 It's a sad state of affairs, when a mouse can make a machine turn a duck into a chicken on account of a rat.
 Ooh, what a revolting development!"